incjung/cl-swagger-codegen/README.md

 ### Example 3: Google Calendar Service
 Please visit the api explor (https://developers.google.com/apis-explorer/#p/calendar/v3/)

-For swagger file, you can find open-api swagger at `https://github.com/APIs-guru/openapi-directory/tree/master/APIs/googleapis.com`

 For swagger file, you can find open-api swagger at `https://github.com/APIs-guru/openapi-directory/tree/master/APIs/googleapis.com`.
-Inthe case that the swagger is not a json format, I just used `https://www.browserling.com/tools/yaml-to-json` to save the `swagger.json`.
+In the case that the swagger is not a json format, I just used `https://www.browserling.com/tools/yaml-to-json` to save the `swagger.json`.

 #### Create Client Code
 ```